ror-community/ror-site/content/blog/2020-12-16-aligning-ror-with-posi.md

 > *Goal to generate surplus – organisations which define sustainability based merely on recovering costs are brittle and stagnant.
 It is not enough to merely survive, it has to be able to adapt and change.
 To weather economic, social and technological volatility, they need financial resources beyond immediate operating costs.*

 ROR is still in its startup phase and prides itself on running operations that are as lean as possible.
-During the startup phase, ROR’s governing organizations contribute in-kind support to main the resources needed to keep ROR running.
+During the startup phase, ROR’s governing organizations contribute in-kind support to maintain the resources needed to keep ROR running.
 Since its inception the banking and funds management of the ROR project has remained in sequestered financial reporting structures.
 The ROR budget is managed by the leadership of each governing organization and all accounts are easily auditable.

 ROR understands that to maintain community trust, we must innovate and iterate over time.
 We also understand that innovation requires investment of additional resources.
 With financial reporting structures in place, ROR is well positioned to build a firm financial footing.
 ROR has explored and will continue to explore ways of building a surplus to maintain stability and ensure continuous innovation.